-Competitive applicants typically have successfully completed college level coursework in mathematics (at or above the Algebra II level), English composition, history for western/world civilizations, and any additional general education subject areas.
+Competitive applicants typically have successfully completed college-level coursework in mathematics (at or above the Algebra II level), English composition, history for western/world civilizations, and any additional general education subject areas.
 The admissions committee may consider both your high school and college record when reviewing your application.

 Step 1: Apply

-Fall semester: July 31
+- Fall semester: July 31

-Spring semester: December 19
+- Spring semester: Dec.
+19

 Step 2: Submit Your Application Materials

-Transcripts must be mailed directly from the registrar’s office of each college/university you have attended.
+- Official college transcripts: Transcripts must be mailed directly from the registrar’s office of each college/university you have attended.
 Concealing previous attendance at a post-secondary institution is considered an honor code violation and will result in the cancellation of your application and admission.

-Required only if you have taken less than 25 credit hours of graded coursework at the college level.
+- Official high school transcripts or GED results: Required only if you have taken fewer than 25 credit hours of graded coursework at the college level.

-From a college professor, employer, or someone who can speak to your ability to succeed at Lynchburg.
+- Letter of recommendation: From a college professor, employer, or someone who can speak to your ability to succeed at Lynchburg.
 There is no special form required.